of children in low-income communities are ready for school.

-Getting infants and toddlers ready
+Getting infants and toddlers ready for school and beyond

 Download this 1-page summary of the Success By 6 program to learn more.